-30. In many countries, examinations are typically conducted every 12 months.
+- 30. In many countries, examinations are typically conducted every 12 months.
 Exceptions to the examination cycle will depend on the risk profile of the institution.
 The cycle may be extended for small banks with low risk and a stable financial position, while those with weak or deteriorating financial ratios should be examined more frequently.
 In some countries, for larger banks, a risk-based approach (ie concentrating on areas of known or suspected deficiencies in a bank) is complemented by a rolling programme of reviews centred on areas of impact rather than a single, full-scope review.
 A rolling programme within large banks is useful for ensuring that, from time to time, an assessment equivalent to a full-scope examination is undertaken without the excessive commitment of resources that would be required for a comprehensive review.
-This will help to identify areas of potential weakness and prevent overreliance upon reactive tools.

-31. Examination reports should be prepared in a timely fashion.
+This will help to identify areas of potential weakness and prevent overreliance upon reactive tools. - 31.
+Examination reports should be prepared in a timely fashion.
 For example, it is the practice of many supervisors to finalise the report within one month of the conclusion of the examination.
 When there are significant weaknesses calling for immediate attention, supervisory action should be initiated without waiting for the report to be finalised.
 All or parts of an examination (eg where special skills are needed) may be commissioned by supervisors but undertaken by external auditors or other "skilled persons" other than the supervisor.
 Supervisory agencies should possess the legal power to order special examinations of individual banks or groups of banks at any time to follow up on suspected weaknesses.

-Regulatory reporting16 and early warning indicators
+Regulatory reporting and early warning indicators

-32. Banks are typically required to submit timely financial statements to the supervisor in the form of regulatory returns and other ad hoc financial reports.
+- 32. Banks are typically required to submit timely financial statements to the supervisor in the form of regulatory returns and other ad hoc financial reports.
 The frequency of reporting depends on the nature of the data.
 Market-based and other data that become obsolete fairly quickly require a shorter reporting interval.
-A quarterly frequency would be the shortest appropriate interval for many types of prudential data, such as loan classification and provisioning, risk concentration, insider lending and capital adequacy.
-Supervisors should have the legal power to require banks to report all data that are relevant for supervision, with sanctions available to punish banks submitting deficient, incorrect or late returns.

-33. Some supervisors have developed or are developing statistically based early warning systems based in large part on the regulatory reports submitted by banks.
+A quarterly frequency would be the maximum appropriate interval for many types of prudential data, such as loan classification and provisioning, risk concentration, insider lending and capital adequacy.
+Supervisors should have the legal power to require banks to report all data that are relevant for supervision, with sanctions available to punish banks submitting deficient, incorrect or late returns. - 33.
+Some supervisors have developed or are developing statistically based early warning systems based in large part on the regulatory reports submitted by banks.
 These models typically estimate the likelihood of failure or financial distress over a fixed time horizon.
-Alternatively, some early warning systems (EWS) aim at predicting future insolvency by estimating potential future losses.
+Alternatively, some EWS aim at predicting future insolvency by estimating potential future losses. - 34.
+One drawback of EWS is that the information used as an input to the statistical models consists mainly of quantitative financial indicators, which are objective measures.
+The use of qualitative factors as inputs to the models including the quality of management and internal controls and overall risk management practices is difficult because they must be represented, albeit imperfectly, by some quantitative indicator.
+It is also not easy to incorporate competitive and environmental factors. - 35.
+EWS will not normally provide firm evidence of weaknesses, but they can give indications that suggest the need for a deeper investigation by the bank and its supervisor.
+EWS are particularly important for helping supervisors to direct limited resources towards banks or activities where weaknesses are most likely to be found.

-16 See Basel Committee (2012e), in particular Core Principle 10.
+See Basel Committee on Banking Supervision (September 2012), in particular, Core Principle 10.